msrd0/gotham_restful/README.md

 This crate is an extension to the popular [gotham web framework][gotham] for Rust.
 It allows you to create resources with assigned methods that aim to be a more convenient way of creating handlers for requests.

+## Design Goals

+This is an opinionated framework on top of [gotham].
+Unless your web server handles mostly JSON as request/response bodies and does that in a RESTful way, this framework is probably a bad fit for your application.
+The ultimate goal of gotham-restful is to provide a way to write a RESTful web server in Rust as convenient as possible with the least amount of boilerplate neccessary.

+## Methods

-Assuming you assign `/foobar` to your resource, you can implement the following
+Assuming you assign `/foobar` to your resource, you can implement the following methods:
-methods:

 | Method Name | Required Arguments | HTTP Verb | HTTP Path      |
 | ----------- | ------------------ | --------- | -----------    |